wp-plugins/bulk-delete/readme.txt

 1. The above screenshot shows how you can delete Posts by post status.
 You can choose between drafts, pending posts, scheduled posts, privates posts.

 2. The above screenshot shows how you can delete posts by category.

-3. The above screenshot shows how you can delete posts by tags.
+3. The above screenshot shows how you can delete posts by tag.

-4. The above screenshot shows how you can delete posts by custom taxonomies.
+4. The above screenshot shows how you can delete posts by custom taxonomy.

+5. The above screenshot shows how you can delete posts by post type.

-5. The above screenshot shows how you can delete pages by post status.
+6. The above screenshot shows how you can delete pages by post status.
 You can choose between draft pages, pending pages, scheduled pages and privates pages.

-6. The above screenshot shows how you can schedule auto delete of posts.
-Note that this feature is available only when you buy [pro addons](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons).
+7. The above screenshot shows how you can delete users by user role.

-7. The above screenshot shows the scheduled auto delete jobs will be displayed.
-Note that this feature is available only when you buy [pro addons](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons).
+8. The above screenshot shows how you can schedule auto delete of posts.
+Note that this feature is available only when you buy [pro addons](http://bulkwp.com/addons/).

-8. The above screenshot shows how you can enable/disable different sections of the Plugin.
+9. The above screenshot shows how you can enable/disable different sections of the Plugin.

 == Readme Generator ==

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= 2014-04-26 - v5.0 - (Dev time: 30 hours) =
+- New: Add the ability to delete posts by duplicate title (#56)
+- Tweak: Make Bulk_Delete class singleton
+- Tweak: Move all deprecated functions and code to a separate file
+- New: Add a new page that displays system information for debugging
+- Tweak: Add the ability to filter text displayed in admin footer
+- Tweak: Change the menu text for Schedule page
+- Tweak: Move delete page modules to a separate page
+- New: Add the ability to handle addon license
+- Tweak: Refactored the way request was handled
+- New: Use `add_settings_error` method to display information to users
+- Tweak: Update screenshots
+- Tweak: Handle expired license properly

 = 2014-01-26 - v4.4.3 - (Dev time: 1.5 hours) =
 - Tweak: Ability to delete posts from non-public post types as well